* Claims did not get chance to bid for large USDA job

 * Comes after lawsuit against gov’t over Interior Dept

-* USDA says Microsoft deal will save money
+* USDA says talked with Google, deal will save money

-SEATTLE, Dec 8 (Reuters) - Google Inc (GOOG.O) didn’t get the chance to compete for the largest federal government “cloud computing” deal yet announced, according to the Web firm, adding to its concerns that government agencies are unfairly favoring rival Microsoft Corp (MSFT.O).
+SEATTLE, Dec 8 (Reuters) - Google Inc GOOG.O didn't get the chance to formally compete for the largest federal government "cloud computing" deal yet struck, according to the Web firm, adding to its concerns that government agencies are unfairly favoring rival Microsoft Corp MSFT.O.

 Early on Wednesday, the United States Department of Agriculture (USDA) announced it was moving 120,000 of its employees onto email, Web conferencing and messaging systems provided over the Internet by Microsoft, generally referred to as “cloud computing.”

 The move is the largest of its kind by a federal agency and the first by a cabinet-level department in a growing area that is hotly contested by Microsoft -- which has long provided technology to local and national governments -- and emerging competitor Google, which offers cheaper but less well-known online alternatives.
 [ID:nN07280126]

 The issue of technology procurement by U.S. government agencies has heated up recently.
 Last month, Google sued the U.S. government for excluding its products from being considered for a 5-year contract worth about $59 million to upgrade the Interior Department’s email system.
 [ID:nN01169155]